 Q: Can I mount and use my lift outside?

-A: Yes, with certain limitations.
+A: Yes with certain limitations, but be advised that when an above ground lift is mounted outside (and exposed to the elements), then the lift warranty is voided.
 Lifts must be mounted on a concrete surface of sufficient depth and integrity.
 Cold weather will affect the operation of any electric/hydraulic lift because the hydraulic oil will move slower in colder weather.
 Exposed metal cables need to be protected with a light weight marine-grade grease or WD-40.
 Cover the power unit to protect against moisture entering the motor.

 Q: Can I mount my lift in an unheated garage?

 A: Yes, but the hydraulic oil (in cold weather) will move slower because of its increased viscosity.

 Trick: Place a "trouble light" with a 25 watt incandescent bulb near the plastic reservoir prior to use.
 (Be careful the bulb in protected and does NOT contact the plastic reservoir...reservoir will MELT) The heat generated from the light bulb will "warm" the hydraulic oil and increase the performance of your lift.

 Q: Can I get a lift with a key lock out for the power unit?

 A: Yes, but they are sold as an option and we believe that the key lock is just a gimmick that has proved to be unreliable.
 We sold them a few years ago...and the solenoids gave us headaches after 6 months!

 Q: Can the overhead beam of a (2-post) lift be used to pull an engine?